 the organisation’s expectations with regard to their food safety plan (eg HACCP)

-the organisation’s expectations with regard to professional and ethical behaviour and the standard of work expected from all team members
+the organizations expectations with regard to professional and ethical behavior and the standard of work expected from all team members

 lines of authority and reporting requirements